Music and Dance in Old Painting

 They must keep a memory of these wonderful moments.
 Lugiati has Wolfgang Amadeus pose in his music room for a local painter who has not been identified.
 The teenager sits with his hands on the keyboard of an ancient harpsichord that most likely belongs to Lugiati.
 He is turning his head to look at the artist, which creates a remarkable portrait almost in full face.
 The musical sheet on the harpsichord is perfectly decipherable but has not been identified.

 This oil on canvas 70 x 57 cm remained in Verona until 1856.
 It now comes from the collection of the pianist Alfred Cortot who died in 1962.
-It is estimated € 800K for sale by Christie's in Paris on November 27, lot 217.
+It was sold for € 4M from a lower estimate of € 800K by Christie's on November 27, 2019, lot 217.
 The image is shared by Wikimedia.

 It is a temple of Jupiter Panellenius (ie friend of the Greeks).
 This painting is later (1816), but the composition is similar to that of 1808: an animated green leads to a remote monument, flooded with sunlight, which is the strong point of the image.
 The characters of the English villa were walkers.
 Those of the temple, dressed according to antique fashion, play a round dance.